Dadi’s Guide To Damage, Mitigation, Avoidances, and Calculation

 Example; A Rune-keeper’s Smouldering Wrath skill is used on an enemy.
 The incoming damage amount is mitigated based on their Tactical Mitigation.

-If you have 20% Finesse then it works like this for BPE;
+If your enemy has 20% Finesse then it works like this for BPE;

 BPE (initial) – Finesse = BPE (final)

-If you have 20% Finesse then it works like this for Resistance;
+If your enemy has 20% Finesse then it works like this for Resistance;